 Importantly, a complex cooling history for the higher petrologic type H chondrites (5/6) was suggested from thermometric studies conducted by Ganguly et al. (2012).
 They reconciled data from calculations of two-pyroxene thermometers with the ArAr, PbPb, and HfW closure temperatures of select minerals to determine a cooling history consistent with very rapid cooling between ~800°C and 450°C, followed by a very slow cooling stage, and then another rapid cooling stage.
 By contrast, those H chondrites with lower petrologic types experienced a steady state of very rapid cooling.
 It was proposed that this scenario was more consistent with a collisional disruption and re-accretion of the parent body as opposed to a smoothly transitional "onion shell" model.

-Type 7 ordinary chondrites were originally defined by Dodd et al. (1975) according to specific petrographic characteristics.
+Type 7 ordinary chondrites were originally defined by Dodd et al. (1975) based on specific petrographic characteristics.
 They listed three metamorphic criteria to distinguish between petrographic types 6 and 7:

 the presence of poorly defined chondrules in type 6, but only relict chondrules in type 7